skx/yal/PRIMITIVES.md

 ## Symbols

-The only notable special symbols are the strings which represent boolean values:
+The only notable special symbols are the following strings which represent the nil value. and ourboolean values.

+* `nil`
+  * The nil value.
 * `#t`
-  * `true` is an alias.
+  * `true` is also available as an alias.
 * `#f`
-  * `false` is an alias.
+  * `false` is also available as an alias.

+In the future we _might_ support characters, via \#A, etc.

 ## Special Forms